blackducksoftware/oh_delegator/Readme.md

 ## Delegators vs Concerns

 ActiveSupport::Concern is a convenient solution for splitting ActiveRecord models.
-It can serve as a single and authoritative feature representation, but it is ambigous.
+It can serve as a single and authoritative feature representation, but it is ambiguous.
 Consider the following example:

 ```ruby
 # app/models/concerns/account_profile.rb